MichaelDesantis/preactCalculator/README.md

 * HANDLE LOGIC IN MAIN APPLICATION STATE (No need for MOBX in this simplified example, have all buttons function as functional/pure components.
 Receive all functions as props from master component.)

+* NO PREACT ROUTER (This is a simple application, multiple routes are unnecessary for now.)

 * FRONT END ONLY.
 (No need for server logic in this example.
 Save the node event loop, event emitter, and microservice architecture experiments for another time.)

 * FULL TEST COVERAGE.
 (NO untested logic, tests first.)

+### TO-DO :

+* Build out components for calculator.

+* Establish click handling and event binding for components.

+* Design components.

+* Pseudocode and architect the logic for this app.

+* Write tests to 100% coverage.

+* Remove unnecessary dependencies set in place by CLI.

+* Make ESlint pass.

+* Documentation.

+### Completed :

+* Test structure setup.

+* Favicon

+* Design scheme from coder.com

+* Layout setup